 Deal with complexity

 Don't underestimate how complex can be run something like a CSP and most important don't pretend to be AWS, GCP , OCI or Azure.
-They are big corporations with huge budgets and an army of engineers, SREs, developers, support teams, field engineers, a footprint of datacenters globally distributed...
-What I mean is, only because the big four has amazing services like serverless, Database PaaS, BigData, Managed Kubernetes, etc. you don't need to build it id there is no reason to do that (remember the business case).
+They are big corporations with huge budgets and an army of engineers, SREs, developers, support teams, field engineers, a big footprint of datacenters globally distributed...
+What I mean is, only because the big four has amazing services like serverless, Database PaaS, BigData, Managed Kubernetes, etc. you don't need to build it if there is no reason to do that (remember the business case).

 Multicloud ready